wzod/docs/source/distro/get.md

     wget --quiet -O - https://remnux.org/get-remnux.sh | sudo bash

 This installation script will configure your system and download and install the necessary software without asking you any questions.
 It requires Internet access to accomplish this.
 The installer will run for approximately 45 minutes, depending on the strength of your system and the speed of your Internet connection.

+A handful of people running the installation script within virtual machines noticed that the antivirus tool installed on their underlying host flagged some REMnux packages as malicious and blocked their download.
+This is a false alarm.
+However, if you encounter this, you might need to disable the host's anivirus tool while running the script or whitelist the offending files or URLs to avoid getting them blocked.

 ## Connecting the REMnux Virtual Appliance to the Internet